codership/documentation/galeracluster/source/error.rst

 Group Communication monitors node states for the purposes of flow control, state transfers and quorum calculations.
 That is, to ensure that a node that shows as ``JOINING`` does not count towards flow control and quorum.

-The node is considered fit to serve as a donor if it returns a ``SYNCED`` state.
-The specific donor is chosen as first among the available synced nodes in the index.
-When the node is chosen its state changes immediately to ``DONOR``, meaning that it is no longer available for requests.
+The node can serve as a donor when it is in the ``SYNCED`` state.
+The joiner node selects a donor from the available synced nodes.
+It shows preference to synced nodes that have the same :ref:`gmcast.segment <gmcast.segment>` wsrep Provider option or it selects the first in the index.
+When the donor node is chosen its state changes immediately to ``DONOR``, meaning that it is no longer available for requests.

 If the node can find no free nodes that show as ``SYNCED``, the joining node reports: